 - Open the Amazon EC2 console.

-- In the navigation pane, under Load Balancing, choose Load Balancers and then select your load balancer.
+- In the navigation pane, under Load Balancing, choose Load Balancers.
+Then, select your load balancer.

 - Associate the public subnets with your load balancer.
-For more information, see the following documentation:
+For more information, see the following:

-For Network Load Balancer, see Configure your load balancer and listener
+Configure your load balancer and listener for Network Load Balancer

-For Classic Load Balancer, see Configure subnets for your Classic Load Balancer
+Configure subnets for your Classic Load Balancer for Classic Load Balancer

 - Register the backend instances with your load balancer.
-For more information, see the following documentation:
+For more information, see the following:

-Configure your load balancer's security group and network access control list (ACL) settings
+Configure your load balancer's security group and network ACL

 Review the security group settings for Application Load Balancers or Classic Load Balancers.
-Check for the following settings:
+Check the following items:

 - Your load balancer has open listener ports and security groups that allow access to the ports.